Reproductive Anatomy and Physiology

 The male reproductive system includes the:

-Scrotum—a pouch of skin that hangs outside the pelvis to hold and regulate the temperature of the testes
+—a pouch of skin that hangs outside the pelvis to hold and regulate the temperature of the testicles

-Vas Deferens—a muscular tube that transports sperm from the testes to the ejaculatory ducts
+—a muscular tube that transports sperm from the testicles to the ejaculatory ducts

 ejaculation.
 Each ejaculation can contain up to 500 million sperm.